 It could be that you’re leaving a toxic relationship, or perhaps you’ve finally resigned from an unfulfilling job.
 Maybe you’ve finally decided to leave your hometown to move to another city.

 These endings can be painful and scary, yet they are also the soil in which new dreams can be sown.
 Never be afraid of closing time.
+(Discover more songs about leaving or coming back home in this post.)

 6. One Way Ticket, Carrie Underwood